RNA Dysregulation in Neurodegeneration

 Overview of Bhinge Lab research at the Living Systems Institute, University of Exeter

 We use neurons differentiated from patient-derived and genome-edited pluripotent stem cells to develop in vitro human models of ALS, FTD and AD.
-These models are further investigated using a combination of single-cell RNA-Seq, epigenomics and functional genetic screens including RNAi and CRISPRa.
+These models are further investigated using a combination of single-cell RNA-Seq, epigenomics and functional genomics screens to identify therapeutic targets that can halt the relentless neuronal loss in these diseases.

 Selected Publications